Wage Garnishment

-If you are being garnished by a creditor, you may feel like there is nothing you can do.
-However, there are a number of options available to you, and an experienced wage garnishment lawyer in San Marcos can help you explore your options.
+If you are facing garnishment by a creditor in San Diego, you may feel like there is nothing you can do.
+However, there are several options available to you, and an experienced wage garnishment lawyer in San Diego can help you explore these options.

 If your wages are being garnished, it is never too early to seek professional legal assistance.
-We can help you develop a plan to stop the garnishment and protect your assets.
+Our wage garnishment attorneys can help you develop a plan to stop the garnishment and protect your assets.

-Ask for a consultation with a qualified San Marcos wage garnishment attorney at North County Bankruptcy Clinic by reaching out online or calling (760) 444-4262.
+Ask for a consultation with a qualified wage garnishment lawyer San Diego at North County Bankruptcy Clinic by reaching out online or calling (760) 444-4262.

 What Is Wage Garnishment?

-A wage garnishment is a legal process in which a creditor is legally permitted to deduct money from a debtor's paycheck.
+Wage garnishment is a legal process where a creditor is permitted to deduct money from a debtor’s paycheck.
 Wage garnishments are commonly used to collect on a judgment or a court order.
-If you have been garnished, you should be aware that it is not always your fault.
+If you have been garnished, it is important to know that it is not always your fault.

 What Portion of My Salary Is Eligible for Wage Garnishment?

-Creditors can't garnish more than your total debt, inclusive of fees and interest.
+Creditors can’t garnish more than your total debt, including fees and interest.
 Specific limits apply to the portion of your paycheck that can be garnished.
 The calculation begins with your disposable income, factoring in deductions like taxes and insurance.

 The garnishment is then limited to whichever amount is lower: